 “The 3GPP system shall be able to take User Identity specific service settings and parameters into account when delivering a service.”

 “The 3GPP network shall be able to provide a User Identifier for a non-3GPP device that is connected to the network via a UE that acts as a gateway.”

+The 3GPP system shall support to perform authentication of a User Identity regardless of the user's access, the user's UE and its HPLMN as well as the provider of the User Identifier.

+The 3GPP System shall support operators to act as User Identity provider and to authenticate users for accessing operator and non-operator deployed (i.e. external non-3GPP) services

 “The 3GPP system shall be able to store and update a User Profile for a user.”